eclipse/xacc/docs/_posts/2017-06-16-xacc-rigetti-acc.markdown

 that contains information about the type of the execution, the classical memory address indices, and the Quil instructions string.
 The types of execution that the QVM allows are multishot, multishot-measure, wavefunction, and expectation.
-In this work, we have primarily focused on the multishot method (wavefunction support is being worked on).
+In this work, we have primarily focused on the multishot method.
 If the execution type is multishot, then we can provide a further JSON key that is an integer that gives the number of executions of the Quil code to run.